codymikol/kappdirs/README.md

 ## Overview

-__AppDirs__ is a small java library which provides a path to the platform dependent special folder/directory.
+__KappDirs__ is a small kotlin library which provides a path to the platform dependent special folder/directory.

 For example, here are the common paths of the folder/directory that is used to store application specific user data on each platform.